Princess Mary Adelaide of Cambridge: Later life and death

 The Tecks returned from their self-imposed exile in 1885 and continued to live at Kensington Palace and White Lodge in Richmond Park.
 Mary Adelaide began devoting her life to charity, serving as patron to Barnardo's and other children's charities.

 In 1891, Mary Adelaide was keen for her daughter, Princess Victoria Mary of Teck (known as "May"), to marry one of the sons of the Prince of Wales, the future Edward VII.
 At the same time, Queen Victoria wanted a British-born bride for the future king, though of course one of royal rank and ancestry, and Mary Adelaide's daughter fulfilled the rank criteria.
 After Queen Victoria's approval, May became engaged to Prince Albert Victor, Duke of Clarence and Avondale, second in line to the British throne.
 He died suddenly six weeks later.
 Queen Victoria was fond of Princess Mary and persuaded the Duke of Clarence's brother and next in the line of succession, Prince George, Duke of York, to marry her instead.
 They married in the Chapel Royal, St James's Palace, on 6 July 1893.

 Mary Adelaide never lived to see her daughter become Princess of Wales or Queen, as she died on 27 October 1897 at White Lodge, following an emergency operation.
 She was buried on 3 November 1897 in the Royal Vault at St George's Chapel, Windsor.

-Mary Adelaide Close in Kingston Vale, on the edge of Richmond Park, is named after her.
+Mary Adelaide Close in Kingston Vale, on the edge of Richmond Park, is believed to be named in her honour.